Tearmoon Empire: Light novels

 Written by Nozomu Mochitsuki, the series began publication on the Shōsetsuka ni Narō novel posting website on August 13, 2018.
 In June 2019, the series was acquired by TO Books, who published the series in print with illustrations by Gilse.
-As of January 2023, twelve volumes have been released.
+As of August 2025, eighteen volumes have been released.

 In November 2019, J-Novel Club announced that they licensed the novels for English publication under their J-Novel Heart imprint.

-Volume list
+Volumes

 Manga

 A manga adaptation, illustrated by Mizu Morino, began serialization on the Comic Corona manga website on August 12, 2019.
-As of September 2022, its individual chapters have been collected into five tankōbon volumes.
+As of August 2025, its individual chapters have been collected into ten tankōbon volumes.

 In May 2022, J-Novel Club announced that they also licensed the manga.

-Volume list
+Volumes

 Theatrical

 A theatrical adaptation of the novel series ran in Tokyo from September 9 to 13, 2020.
 It was directed by Yuki Shinome and written by Suika Suika.
 Kanako Hiramatsu, Reo Hotta, and Miyuki Torii performed the lead roles.
 A second theatrical performance with the same staff and cast as the first was shown in Tokyo from July 14 to July 19, 2021.

 Anime

 An anime television series adaptation was announced on September 6, 2022.
 It is produced by Silver Link and directed by Yūshi Ibe, with scripts written by Deko Akao, character designs handled by Mai Otsuka, and music composed by Kōji Fujimoto.
-The series is set to premiere in 2023.
+The series aired from October 8 to December 24, 2023, on Tokyo MX, BS11 and MBS.
+The opening theme song is "Happy End Princess" (ハッピーエンドプリンセス) by Sumire Uesaka, while the ending theme song is "Queen of the Night" by KanoeRana.
+Crunchyroll streamed the series outside of Asia.
+Muse Communication licensed the series in Southeast Asia.

+Episodes

 Reception

-Rebecca Silverman from Anime News Network praised the series for its illustrations and tone, while criticizing the authorial interjections.
+Rebecca Silverman from Anime News Network praised the first volume for its illustrations and tone, while criticizing the authorial interjections.

 The manga was nominated for the 2021 Next Manga Award in the web manga category.

-As of September 2022, the series has sold over 850,000 copies between its digital and print releases.
+As of September 2023, the series has sold over 1.7 million copies between its digital and print releases.